a-darul/aws-s3-image-converter/README.md

 # aws-s3-image-converter
-Automatically generate missing image formats in AWS S3 buckets.
-This Node.js tool efficiently converts and manages multiple image formats (WebP, JPEG) by detecting existing files and only processing what's needed.
-Features include parallel processing, intelligent file detection, and AWS S3 integration using @aws-sdk/client-s3
+🚀 Automatically convert WebP to JPG in AWS S3 using Node.js & Sharp
+This repository provides a Node.js-based solution to check and convert WebP images to JPG inside an AWS S3 bucket.
+It ensures that no duplicate .jpg files are created, optimizing storage and processing.

+## Features:
+- 🚀 Automatic detection and generation of missing image formats
+- 🔄 Smart processing - only converts missing formats
+- ⚡ Parallel processing support
+- 📦 Built-in AWS S3 integration
+- 🛠️ Easy configuration and customization
+- 🎯 Memory-efficient streaming support